devanharikumar89/fss16ASE/read/week1.md

 #### Activity Component :
 An activity represents a single screen with a user interface.
 For example, an email app might have one activity that shows a list of new emails, another activity to compose an email, and another activity for reading emails.
 Although the activities work together to form a cohesive user experience in the email app, each one is independent of the others.
 As such, a different app can start any one of these activities (if the email app allows it).
 [Activity](https://developer.android.com/guide/components/fundamentals.html)

+## Scope for improvement :
+ Even though the AndroidRipper has exhibited a tremendous improvement over the Monkey tool, it appears that the comparison is done solely for one software.
+The paper does not compare AndroidRipper with any other software nor does it provide an analysis of any other android app (other than Wordpress).
+So there is evidently a lack of data to support the claim that AndroidRipper is the best tool.

+ Also, another scope for improvement would be augmenting the tool's capabilities to find logical(Semantic) bugs as well.

+ ## Motivation
+ As of 2011, the android share of the smartphone market was over 52.5% which was double what it was in 2010.
+The android market exceeded 10 billion app downloads with a growth rate of 1 billion app downloads per month.
+A few problems ever since the boom of the smartphone industry from a software engineering perspective are

+    * lack of cost-effective approaches for development and
+    * defining suitable techniques and tools for testing